-The theorem does not rule out the existence of an efficient interactive protocol or a multi-party protocol.
+The above observation does not rule out the existence of an efficient interactive protocol or a multi-party protocol.

-4.3 SSO/Approx
+4.4.
+SSO/APPROX

 In this model, Bob is a service provider who provides storage and database query services to Alice.
 According to Alice's privacy requirement, Bob should know nothing about the database that he stores for Alice, nor should he know the query.
-So Bob has to conduct a database query based on the encrypted or disguised data of Alice.
+So Bob has to conduct a disguised database query based on the encrypted or disguised data of Alice.

-The requirement that Bob should not know the query result, as in the PIM and PIMPD problem, is not needed anymore in the SSO problem.
-The reason is that Bob does not know the contents of the database, he does not even know what the database is for, so knowing whether Alice's query is in the database does not disclose any secret information to Bob.
+The requirement that Bob should not know the query result, as in the PIM and PIMPD problem, is no longer needed in the SSO problem.
+The reason is that Bob does not know the contents of the database, he does not even know what the database is for, so that knowing whether Alice's query is in the database does not disclose any secret information to Bob.

-Intuitively, it can look like that the SSO/Approx problem might be more difficult than the PIM/Approx problem because Bob at least knows the contents of the database in the PIM/Approx problem whereas he knows nothing about the database in the SSO/Approx problem.
-But knowing the contents of the database has a disadvantage, in that Bob cannot know an intermediate result because he knows one of the inputs (the database); if he also knows an intermediate result, he might be able to figure out the other input (query) of the computation.
-However, in the SSO/Approx problem, Bob knows nothing about the database, so it is safe for him to know intermediate results without exposing the query information.
+Intuitively, it can look like that the SSO/Approx problem might be more difficult than the PIM/Approx problem because in the latter Bob at least knows the contents of the database whereas in the former he knows nothing about the database.
+But knowing the contents of the database has a disadvantage, in that Bob cannot know an intermediate result because he knows one of the inputs (the database); if he also knew an intermediate result, he might be able to figure out the other input (the query) of the computation.
+However, in the SSO/Approx problem, Bob knows nothing about the database, so it is safe for him to know intermediate results without exposing the secret query.

-Whether Bob can know intermediate results is a critical issue to reduce the communication complexity.
-If he knows intermediate results to some extent, he can conduct the comparison operation to find the minimal or maximal score; otherwise, he has to turn to Alice in order to find the minimal or maximal score, which results in high communication cost in the PIM problem.
+Whether Bob can know intermediate results is a critical issue for reducing the communication complexity.
+If he knew intermediate results to some extent, he could conduct the comparison operation to find the minimal or maximal score; otherwise, he has to turn to Alice in order to find the minimal or maximal score, which results in high communication cost in the PIM problem.

-The SSO/Approx problem is similar to secure outsourcing of scientific computations problems studied by Atallah et al. [3].
-The difference is that in secure outsourcing problems, inputs are provided by Alice every time a computation is conducted in Bob's side; therefore, Alice can encrypt/disguise the inputs differently in different rounds of the computation.
+The SSO/Approx problem is similar to the secure outsourcing of scientific computations problems studied by Atallah et al. [3].
+The difference is that in secure outsourcing problems, the inputs are provided by Alice every time a computation is conducted at Bob's side; therefore, Alice can encrypt/disguise the inputs differently in different rounds of the computation.
 However, in the SSO problem, one of the inputs (the database) is encrypted/disguised only once, and this same input is used in all rounds of computations; this makes the problem more difficult.

 So far, we have a solution only for SSO/Approx/Squ problem.
-The solution works for both infinite and finite alphabet.
+The solution works for both infinite and finite alphabets.

-4.3.1 SSO/Approx/Squ Protocol
+4.4.1 SSO/Approx/Squ Protocol.
 Suppose that Alice wants to outsource her database $T = \{t_1, ..., t_N\}$ to Bob, and wants to know if query string $x = x_1...x_n$ matches any pattern $t_i$ in the database T.